 The source-sink deployment architecture is shown in the diagram below:

 The replication of data can be bi-directional between two clusters.
 In this case, both clusters can perform reads and writes.
 Writes to any cluster is asynchronously replicated to the other cluster with a timestamp for the update.
 If the same key is updated in both clusters at a similar time window, this will result in the write with the larger timestamp becoming the latest write.
 Thus, in this case, the clusters are all active, and this deployment mode is called a multi-master deployment or active-active deployment.

-NoteThe multi-master deployment is built internally using two master-slave unidirectional replication streams as a building block.
-Special care is taken to ensure that the timestamps are assigned to ensure last writer wins semantics and the data arriving from the replication stream is not re-replicated.
+NoteThe multi-master deployment is built internally using two source-sink unidirectional replication streams as a building block.
+Special care is taken to ensure that the timestamps are assigned to guarantee last writer wins semantics and the data arriving from the replication stream is not re-replicated.